 50 commonly mispronounced words in English

-English has a crazy spelling system, and learning pronunciation is often confusing.
-In this article, I will show you the most commonly mispronounced words in English and how to avoid stupid pronunciation mistakes.
+English has a crazy spelling system, and that's why words pronunciation in it is sometimes hard to master.
+In this article, I will show you the most commonly mispronounced words to help you avoid pronunciation mistakes and improve your listening skills.

 It’s not a secret English has one of the craziest spelling systems in all European languages.
-Really, why are words never read like we expect them to be?
+Really, why are words never read like we expect them to?

 In this article, you will learn about the most commonly mispronounced words in English and how to improve your pronunciation and listening skills.

-Don’t accentuate (=pronounce clearly) the final suffixes and unstressed syllables in long words
+Don’t overpronounce the final suffixes and unstressed syllables in long words – they are usually reduced

 ‘-ous’ (sounds like /es/): various, serious, nervous, obvious, previous, dangerous

-‘-tion’ (sounds like /shin/ not /shon/): information, section, decision, population, association, organization, position, commission
+‘-tion’ (sounds like /shn/ not /shon/): information, section, decision, population, association, organization, position, commission

 ‘-ture’ (sounds like /che/): future, feature, creature, moisture, picture